 Our fees are based on the amount of time it takes us to complete your claim in the quickest possible time and the seniority and experience of the lawyers and other fee earners working on your matter.
 They will be specifically agreed with you at the outset of your matter once we know the details and circumstances involved.

-Our current charge rates range from £300 for a newly/recently qualified solicitor to £570 for a senior partner/consultant.
+Our current charge rates range from £285 for a Trainee solicitor and £430 for a newly/recently qualified solicitor, to £615 for a senior partner/consultant.

 Our fees for bringing and defending claims for unfair or wrongful dismissal: